microsoft/Qcodes/docs/start/index.rst

 Other dependencies
 ~~~~~~~~~~~~~~~~~~

-You probably also wants to install Keysight IO Libraries Suite which
+You probably also wants to install Keysight IO Libraries Suite from `here
-includes VISA Library from `here <www.keysight.com/find/iosuite>`__.
-To
-download it you will need to provide your e-mail id and name but
+<https://www.keysight.com/find/iosuite>`__.
+To download it, you will need to
-the download is free of charge.
+provide your e-mail id, name and location but the download is free of charge.

 Updating QCoDeS
 ~~~~~~~~~~~~~~~